 Hopetoun House is a large stately home in Hopetoun, near Edinburgh.
 It has been a generous location, providing scenery for seasons 1, 2 and 3.
-Fans of Sam Heughan may also be aware that it has been used in photographs used to promote Barbour.
+Fans of Sam Heughan may also be aware that it has appeared in photographs used to promote Barbour.

 On our first visit, we arrived too late to see around the building.
 Staff at the house were keen to keep us on the outside of the gate because filming was taking place.
 We had hoped that it may be Outlander filming, but we can’t say for sure one way or the other.
 And we couldn’t get any closer.

-After our tour of the house we ventured outside.
-Immediately, we were able to see that that house has been used to represent two mansions.
-The rear of the house has been used as the Duke of Sandringham’s home and the front is recognisable as Ellesmere.
+After the viewing platform, we ventured outside.
+It didn’t take long to find the area used for the dual with the McDonalds.
+We were also able to see the rear of the house, and how it has been used to represent two mansions.
+The back has been used to represent the Duke of Sandringham’s home, while the front is recognisable as Ellesmere.

 We have a few more photos on standby.
 Hopetoun House has been well used so far, but we won’t be surprised if it appears in future episodes.